Leaves of Absence

 - Application Deadline: 1 November of the academic year preceding that in which the leave is to be taken.

 When a leave of absence is required to accept a postdoctoral fellowship or other research grant, the Dean of the Faculty must approve of the application for the fellowship or grant prior to its application deadline.
 Such application must have the written approval of the appropriate department or program chair.
 With the leave of absence request, the program or department must submit a plan of leaves, a statement regarding the impact of the leave on the department’s or program’s course offerings, and a request for a replacement, if needed, so that the request can be evaluated with a full understanding of the needs of the program or department.
-Replacements are determined on the basis of curricular needs.
+Replacements are determined on the basis of curricular needs and available resources.
 Normally no leave of absence is granted for the purpose of completing work on the terminal academic degree.

 When a faculty member takes a full-year- leave of absence, that faculty member neither earns a salary from Bates nor receives benefits for the period 1 August through 31 July.
 By working with Office of Human Resources, faculty on leave may make arrangements to continue to participate in the Bates-sponsored health care package by paying the costs themselves.